DarkFlyper/OLD-Recon-Bolt/README.md

 I've uploaded a build of the app to Apple and they approved it for beta testing!
 [Here's the link](https://testflight.apple.com/join/M1e2dgxj) to join the beta :)

-Please note that the app currently **only supports iOS 15**, which is in beta ([sign up here](https://beta.apple.com/)), due to new concurrency features introduced to the Swift programming language which haven't been backported to earlier versions (…yet?
-Apple hasn't been very clear about their plans here).
-If you join the beta on iOS 14, you'll be stuck with an older version of the app (then still called Valorant Viewer).
+Please note that the app currently **only supports iOS 15**, but you should be on the latest version of iOS anyway—iOS 15 supports all the same devices as iOS 14 and iOS 13 did.

 ## Screenshots